FREQUENTLY ASKED QUESTIONS

 We only use containers with Radaleum in the flooring and it is written on the registration plate of each container.
 If a client insists, we can coat the floor with a polyurethane sealer but experienced builders typically leave the floor as is particularly since there are covered with a sub-floor and flooring material.

-5. If I am in a rural NYS location, how much should I allow for a well, septic, foundation and electric on my site?
-About $25,000, NOT counting the foundation, (foundation cost vary based on type, but average about $7,500) but that 25k number can vary depending on topography, labor costs and location of the power pole.
+5. If I am in a rural NYS location, how much should I allow for a well, septic and electric on my site?
+About $25,000, NOT counting the foundation, but that 25k number can vary depending on topography, labor costs and location of the power pole.

 6. How are container homes insulated?
 We use closed-cell spray foam